Fujifilm X-T100 vs Sony A6500

 |Sony NEX-7« »||Y||stereo||mono||Y||-||mini||2.0||-||-||-||Sony NEX-7|

-The X-T100 is a recent model that features in the current product line-up of Fujifilm.
-In contrast, the A6500 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the A6500 was succeeded by the Sony A6600.
+Both the X-T100 and the A6500 have been discontinued, but can regularly be found used on eBay.
+The A6500 was replaced by the Sony A6600, while the X-T100 was followed by the Fujifilm X-T200.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Sony websites.

 So what conclusions can be drawn?
 Which of the two cameras – the Fujifilm X-T100 or the Sony A6500 – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.